Battle of Cape Spartivento: Battle

+HMS Southampton was also hit once, by either Gorizia, Fiume, Pola, Trieste or Trento; the shell hit her belt at about 18000 m range.
 At around 12:40, eleven Swordfish from Ark Royal attacked Vittorio Veneto with torpedoes, but did not score any hits.

-For the next few minutes, the tables turned in favour of the British when the battlecruiser HMS Renown closed the distance on the Italian cruisers, and straddled Trieste with two salvoes.
-The Italian cruiser was hit by splinters.
-This advantage was soon negated, however, when at 13:00, Vittorio Veneto opened fire from 27000 m.
-Vittorio Veneto fired 19 rounds in seven salvoes from long range and that was enough for the now outgunned British cruisers, which turned back at the fourth salvo.
-In fact, as giant water-spouts erupted around Berwick and Manchester, Holland ordered smoke, and his ships fled southeast to close with Renown.
+For the next few minutes, the tables turned in favour of the British when the battlecruiser HMS Renown closed the distance on the Italian cruisers and straddled Trieste with two salvoes, hitting it with splinters.
+At 13:00, Vittorio Veneto opened fire from 27000 m.
+Vittorio Veneto fired 19 rounds in seven salvoes from long range and that was enough for the outgunned British cruisers, which turned back at the fourth salvo.
+As giant water-spouts erupted around Berwick and Manchester, Holland ordered smoke and his ships fled south-east to close with Renown.
 Manchester was holed by splinters from Vittorio Veneto's rounds.
-Both forces withdrew, the battle lasting a total of 54 minutes and causing little damage to either side.
+Both forces withdrew, the battle lasting for 54 minutes and causing little damage to either side.